-Cockpit technology is a critical, however, often overlooked aspect of a private jet.
+Cockpit technology is a critical, yet often overlooked, aspect of a private jet.

 The more advanced and reliable the technology, the safer the flight.
 Advanced technology provides pilots with more information, all while reducing the overall pilot workload.
-The result in this is pilots being able to manage information better and be more focused in the cockpit.
+The result is that pilots are able to manage information better and be more focused in the cockpit.
 All of this results in a safer operation of flight.

 Moreover, the more advanced the technology, for example, flight controls and autopilot technology, the smoother the flight.
 As a result, it will be more comfortable for the passengers in the back.